Tricking you into consenting to search:

 Remember: If you are pulled over, be polite, have your Driver’s License and proof of insurance ready for the officer to see, and make sure your hands are visible.
 Don’t forget you have rights though.
 Do not consent to any search under any circumstance, no matter what the officer promises you.

-If you have further questions, please visit our website at www.centralillinoislawyers.com and complete our online submission form.
-Or, you can call our office at 309-699-4691 or email us at email@example.com.
+If you have further questions, please complete our online submission form or call our office at 309-699-4691.